Squash Relish from Your Garden Squash

 I have plenty of zucchini and yellow squash recipes, but I’ll still have a good bit left over.
 I usually freeze and can plenty of to use throughout the year, but one of my favorite ways to preserve it is to make this tasty relish!
 You can use it as a yellow squash or zucchini relish recipe.
 Whichever kind you use, the flavor will be wonderful.

-Making squash relish out of your abundant squash harvest is a great way to use it up quickly and efficiently.
+Making squash relish is a great way to use up your abundant harvest quickly and efficiently.
 In fact, it’s one of the most delicious ways possible to preserve your squash.

+Nutrition wise, squash is a powerhouse.
 Did you know that squash aids in vision and can help prevent and relieve a whole slew of other maladies, such as insomnia and arthritis?
-I seem to be needing squash more and more these days.
+I seem to be needing these benefits more and more these days.

-Those health benefits, combined with the power to take any meal to the next level, make this squash relish one of my favorite summer recipes.
-But don’t get the wrong idea, if you do this recipe right, you’ll preserve the squash, allowing you to use the relish all year long.
+Those health benefits, combined with the power to take any meal to the next level, make this relish one of my favorite summer recipes.
+If you do this canning recipe right, you’ll preserve the squash, allowing you to enjoy the relish all year long.

-Your squash relish will also make a great gift for Christmas.
-Well, if you start giving this as a gift, anything else will be disappointing.
+Your canned squash relish will also make a great gift for Christmas.
+Just tie decorative ribbon around the canning jars or top them with bows.
+Honestly, if you start giving this as a gift, anything else will be disappointing.
 Be ready to make it a tradition.